monksedo/ElementMover/README.md

 # Element Mover
-A simple Element Mover - This mall app is just a simple test on the key press tracking and element moving code
+A simple Element Mover - This small app is just a simple test on the key press tracking and element moving code.

 ## Code Snippet
 ### Setup new player object